-The 2018 NCCC Film & Animation Festival is FREE to attend on Saturday, May 5th, 2018 from 12:00 pm- 4:30 pm and includes: screenings of the finalists’ films, exhibitor displays and demos, red-carpet interviews, refreshments, contest and prizes, and an awards ceremony where we will announce our festival winners and present the annual Western New York Filmmaker of the Year award.
+The 2020 NCCC Film & Animation Festival is FREE to attend on Saturday, May 1, 2021 from 11:00 am - 4:30 pm and includes: screenings of the finalist and selected films, film and animation workshops, exhibitor displays, demos, speakers, movie trivia games, refreshments, contests, and an awards ceremony where we will announce our festival winners and present the annual Western New York Filmmaker of the Year award.

-The festival also features a special keynote speaker each year, as well as a Filmmakers Forum with a panel of professionals in the industry and two keynote speakers, one for Film and one for Animation.
+The festival also features a special keynote speaker each year, as well as a Filmmakers Forum with a panel of industry professionals.
 The event is all free and open to the public.

 Whether you have years of experience in the film industry or just a passing interest in film or animation, we invite you to join us for an afternoon dedicated to celebrating filmmaking and the filmmaking community in Western New York.

-A $200 1st prize is awarded to the winners in each of these eight categories: Animation, Documentary, Drama, Comedy, Experimental, Horror, Music Video, and Best High School Student film.
-(Best High School Student Film prize is awarded to the highest scoring film submitted by a currently enrolled high school student age 18 or under.
+A $200 1st prize is given to the winners in each of these seven categories: Animation, Documentary, Drama, Comedy, Experimental, Horror, and Music Video.

-Finalists in each category will have their video(s)/film(s) screened for the duration of the Festival.
+Finalists in each category will have their films screened on the day of the festival.

 Winners may have a link to their winning film featured on our website and shared on our social media pages.

 The NCCC Film & Animation Festival is an international festival that is open to students, amateurs, and professionals.

 Additionally, entrants must provide a brief biographical statement.

 Entrants who are under the age of 18 must also provide the name and contact information of a parent or legal guardian.